-Costa Rica is home to six different species of Toucan including the Black mandible and the Rainbow-billed.
-These unusual birds famed for their oversized beaks have an unusual call which can be heard distinctly throughout the rainforest, although with their coloured bills and necks, they can easily be spotted in the tree canopies, too.
+When it comes to birds in Costa Rica, think quirky and colourful!
+Costa Rica is home to six different species of toucan including the black mandible and the rainbow-billed.
+These unusual birds, famed for their oversized beaks, have an unusual call which can be heard distinctly throughout the rainforest, although with their coloured bills and necks, they can easily be spotted in the tree canopies, too.
 They’re a social bunch and like to hang out in small flocks, and like nothing better than feasting on fruit and on insects.

 The King of the Wild and the only big cat to inhabit Costa Rica, the endangered jaguar is extremely elusive and you’ll be lucky to see one.
 This fierce cat loves to live near rivers, and because much of Costa Rica’s jungles are protected reserves, there is ample room for the jaguar to roam.
 The jaguar’s coat resembles that of a leopard although they are much larger and stockier, and make formidable predators - ‘jaguar’ actually means pouncing killer.
 Jaguars are known to inhabit several nature reserves but you’re best chances of spotting them are in Tortuguero, Corcovado, Monteverde and Santa Rosa National Parks.